JackBister/logsuck/docs/Plugins.md

 Plugins are included into Logsuck at build time.
 The plugins which are included can be found in the `internal/dependencyinjection/UsedPlugins.go` file.

+The support for plugins comes from using [dig](https://github.com/uber-go/dig) for dependency injection.
+A plugin works by providing its implementations into a dig context.

 The following plugins are included in the default Logsuck build:

+- `filereader`: Contains an event reader which reads logs from files.
+Used when running in forwarder or single mode.
+- `recipient`: Contains an event reader which receives logs from forwaders.
+Used when running in recipient mode.
 - `sqlite_common`: Contains SQLite infrastructure used by the other SQLite plugins.
 - `sqlite_config`: Contains an SQLite implementation of configuration management.
 - `sqlite_events`: Contains the SQLite implementation of event storage and full text search.